AndrejaCH/Amazon_Vine_Analysis/README.md

 -	pySpark

 ## Results
-In this analysis we analyzed reviews that have more than 20 total votes and the percentage of helpful votes is equal or greater than 50.
+In this analysis I analyzed reviews that have more than 20 total votes and the percentage of helpful votes is equal or greater than 50.

 ***How many Vine reviews and non-Vine reviews were there?***